Ingerop Logo Ingerop Logo

 • Low voltage power

-• Coordination of fire safety systems
+• Fire safety systems

 • Façades

-• Maintenance and operation engineering
+• Maintenance and operational engineering

 Project Coordination and Management

-• Construction Supervision
+• Construction supervision

-• Scheduling, Supervision & Coordination (SSC)
+• Scheduling, Steering & Coordination (SSC)

 • BIM management

-• Interface Coordination
+• Interface coordination

 • Commissioning